Each one of us has an inspiration in their lives, for me, it is my mother.

 Even though I had enough cash in hand to pay for the monthly expenditures and bills.
 I started using cards to pay for it.
 Actually I failed to understand that the benefit of credit cards was to meet emergency expenses, which cannot be postponed.

-I also started spending a lot on online shopping,with the entire idea of discounts on credit card etc.
+I also started spending a lot on online shopping,even if i was using entire time lot of coupons taken from dontpayfull.com.

 So this carried on for a couple of months, when my saviour, my mom, asked me to get a scissor and cut the credit card right in front of her.

 Well!
 That was a sigh of relief, though I had to give up all my savings for the pending payments and interests accumulated.